bio-tools/biotoolsDocs/api_reference_dev.rst

 Editing permissions
 -------------------
-It is possible to manage editing permissions for the registered tools.
+*Manage editing permissions for the registered tools.*

 There are currently three types of editing permissions supported by the system:

 .. _Private: